- 1814 Friedrich Streib founds a private school for “civil architecture”

 Ducal School of Architecture

-The origins of Coburg University are a private school for “civil architecture”, which was founded in Coburg in 1814 by the ducal architect, Friedrich Streib (1781-1852).
+The origins of Coburg University in Germany is a private school for “civil architecture”, which was founded in Coburg in 1814 by the ducal architect, Friedrich Streib (1781-1852).
 The purpose of the school was to prepare the builders of that time for the title of “Meister” (master craftsman).

 After the death of Friedrich Streib the school continued as the Ducal School of Architecture.
 After Coburg became part of the Free State of Bavaria in 1920, the name was changed to "State Architecture School ".
 After the Second World War, the school continued with 193 students as Bavaria’s first State School of Architecture.